mathias/destinations/README.md

 There feels like a lot of room for improvement.
 Each passenger's story is still only around 40 words per passenger, and they are very repetitive.
 I also think the code isn't super great, since it there's only a little re-use between the classes, and a lot of arbitrary attributes generated and used.
 It'd be nice if it all was built more like a decision tree, but I don't want to make one function/method with a giant if-else nested mess.

+### 2017/11/28 7:30PM:

+Running out of time to work on this.
+I added in ground transportation for passengers that are arriving and not connecting to another flight.

+Overall, these aren't very compelling stories, but the generator does work.
+Example output:

+> Mr. Hilbert Jacobi is a domestic passenger.
+She is from Minnesota.
+She is connecting through LAX, coming from Houston and headed to Chicago–Midway.
+She has an incredibly long layover of 20 hours.
+Perhaps there is an open restaurant to eat at?
+> Ms. Lizeth Smitham is an international passenger.
+She is a citizen of Tokelau.
+Arriving from Riyadh on Saudia.
+Going to Jeddah.
+She has to wait for a bus between terminals.
+Why won't anyone help them find where to go?
+She has an incredibly long layover of 19 hours.
+> Tyrel Ward is a domestic passenger.
+He is from Arizona.
+He is leaving from LAX to go to Milwaukee.
+Tyrel Ward is traveling on a vacation.
+He is is going to take a rental car from the airport.

 ## License:

 Copyright (c) 2013 Matt Gauger